Willson Contreras Player Props: Cardinals vs. Twins

 Willson Contreras At The Plate

-- Among qualified hitters in baseball, he ranks 92nd in batting average, 45th in on-base percentage, and 78th in slugging.
+- Among the qualified hitters, he ranks 101st in batting average, while his on-base percentage ranks 50th and he is 86th in slugging.

-- Contreras has an RBI in 27 of 88 games this season, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in two contests.
+- Contreras has an RBI in 27 of 89 games this year, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.